Nexans completes Tyrrhenian Link installation, sets deep-water HVDC record

 Nexans has completed installation of the Tyrrhenian Link subsea cable, achieving a record depth of 2,150 meters for a 500 kV HVDC system.

-Nexans reported that it has completed installation of the high-voltage subsea cable for Italyโ€™s Tyrrhenian Link project, achieving a world-record laying depth of 2,150 meters for a 500 kV HVDC connection.
+Nexans has completed installation of the high-voltage subsea cable for Italy’s Tyrrhenian Link project.
+The project achieved a record depth of 2,150 meters for a 500 kV HVDC connection, setting a new benchmark for deep-water subsea cable installation.

 Share